 Digital Object Identifier (DOI)

 Richards, Jessica L., "TECHNOLOGY AIDED INSTRUCTION AND INTERVENTION TO TEACH GRADE LEVEL SCIENCE TERM DEFINITIONS TO MIDDLE SCHOOL STUDENTS WITH AUTISM SPECTRUM DISORDER" (2018).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 55.